No. 1 in Sanitary ware and No. 2 in Faucets

 Cera supplies products directly to the builders as well as through dealers to the retail customers.
 Moreover Cera’s institutional clients include Sobha, Shapoorji Pallonji, Tata Housing, DLF, Lodha, Godrej Properties, Taj Hotels, Marriott, Meriden, L&T construction, Penta homes, Oberoi Hotels, NBCC, Airport Authority of India, RBI, SBI & LIC.

 (ii) City wise Revenue mix

 (H) Manufacturing Facility

 Cera’s manufacturing plant is located at Kadi, Gujarat.
 In fact, this plant is the largest sanitaryware plant at a single location in India.

-- Cera outsources 50% of Faucets products & sanitaryware, of which bulk are lower price-point SKUs.
-Thus, technologically sensitive high value products are manufactured in house.
+Cera outsources 54% of Faucets products, 59% sanitary ware, and entire Tiles & Wellness is outsourced of which bulk are lower price-point SKUs.
+Meanwhile, technologically sensitive high value products company manufacture inhouse.

 (K) Group Structure

-- In faucet segment, key player is Jaquar which has around 60% market share of the organized market.
+- Moreover in faucet segment, key player is Jaquar which has around 50% market share of the organized market.